Abandoned (1949 film)

-Abandoned is a 1949 American crime film noir directed by Joseph M. Newman and starring Dennis O'Keefe, Gale Storm and Jeff Chandler.
+Abandoned is a 1949 American crime film noir starring Dennis O'Keefe, Gale Storm and Jeff Chandler.

-It is also known as Abandoned Women and Not Wanted.
+Directed by Joseph M. Newman, it is also known as Abandoned Women and Not Wanted.

 Plot

 After her sister goes missing in Los Angeles, a woman tries to find information about the disappearance at city hall.
 The police are not helpful, but she does get support from a local crime reporter.
 As the two investigate the disappearance together, they are led to a shady detective and a black-market baby ring.